nexotc/nexotc-docs/docs/modules/ai-matchmaking-agents.md

 ## Benefits of AI Matchmaking

-- ⚡ Faster deal discovery;
+- [x] Faster deal discovery;
-- 🔍 Better alignment between counterparties;
+- [x] Better alignment between counterparties;
-- 🔒 Private matching where your identity and preferences remain hidden until a match is confirmed;
+- [x] Private matching where your identity and preferences remain hidden until a match is confirmed;
-- ⚖️ Fully compatible with compliance rules.
+- [x] Fully compatible with compliance rules.